< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 It was also becoming increasingly evident that some of the players in online media were very bad actors -- most prominently Alex Jones and INFOWARS.
 On 14 December 2012, 20-year-old Adam Lanza of Newton, Connecticut, shot and killed his mother, then went to Sandy Hook Elementary School and killed 26 people, including 20 children; when police arrived, he shot and killed himself.

-There had been many mass shootings in the USA before Sandy Hook and there would be many more following, but it nonetheless ended up being a landmark.
+There had been many mass shootings in the USA before Sandy Hook and there would be many more following, but it still ended up being a landmark.
 Jones and other conspiracy trolls online called the event a "giant hoax" in which no one had been killed, a "false-flag operation" conducted by the government to pass gun-control laws, and claimed the parents of the murdered children were paid actors who had been working for the CIA.
 The parents were then incessantly harassed and threatened by extremists.
 Eventually the parents decided they'd had enough, with lawyers taking on Jones for defamation.

-The issue of PRISM remained in the background until 2013, when Edward Snowden -- an NSA contractor -- fled the US, to then perform a mass unredacted public dump of NSA documents on PRISM and the NSA's public mass-surveillance program.
+The issue of PRISM remained in the background until 2013, when Edward Snowden -- an NSA contractor -- fled the US, to then perform a mass unredacted public dump of NSA documents on PRISM and the NSA's mass-surveillance program.
 The result was an international uproar.
 Privacy advocates regarded Snowden, who obtained asylum in Russia, as a hero, while the government regarded him as a traitor.
 Snowden was no Daniel Ellsberg, demonstrating little interest in coming back home to face the music.

 It doesn't appear Snowden had access to any big secrets, his revelations being painted in loud colors but with a very broad brush.
 Nothing that was revealed was much surprise to those knowledgeable of US intelligence activities; public reaction was overheated.
 Although PRISM observed connections between users, there was no access to the communications themselves without a FISA warrant.

-Claims that the US had tapped the phone of German Chancellor Angela Merkel were investigated by the German authorities, and were found to have no basis in the evidence.
+Claims that the US had tapped the phone of German Chancellor Angela Merkel were investigated by the German authorities, and were found to have no basis in evidence.
 The German authorities did register concerns over the extent of US surveillance, even though US intelligence collaborated closely with German intelligence on sharing of data on terrorists.
 Protests by the French were even more dubious; the French not only collaborated with the US on intelligence, but had their own public surveillance systems.
 Due to ongoing terrorist attacks on French soil, the French government gave their intelligence services more leash than the US government gave the NSA.

 In 2014, US President Barack Obama announced changes to the US surveillance system, but critics judged them largely cosmetic.
 Obama said he had no reason to believe that the NSA gone beyond the bounds, and heads were not going to roll.
 Surveillance would continue, if in a more circumspect fashion, and oversight would be enhanced.
 The modest response was not surprising: if a major terrorist attack took place on US soil, the government would be flogged for not having taken every reasonable, or even unreasonable, step to prevent it.